datduc165/Story/README.md

 AFTER create git in your computer we want to push it remotely
 - login github
-- then create repository
+- then create repository (remote/ online)
 - copy the URL for the repo in this case is (https://github.com/datduc165/Story.git)
-- go to the git bash and start add origin folder (working folder)
+- go to the git bash and start add origin folder (working folder) / we are pushing our local working folder to the remote github
 - git remote add origin https://github.com/datduc165/Story.git
 - git push origin master (to push everything to the github remotely)
     - origin is the name